If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Because these two medications work differently, their side effects differ too.

-Bupropion is more likely to cause insomnia, jitteriness, dry mouth, and sometimes a worsening of anxiety.
+Bupropion is more likely to cause insomnia, jitteriness, restlessness, dry mouth, headache, and sometimes a worsening of anxiety.
 It rarely causes sexual side effects, and it does not tend to cause weight gain.
-Its main safety concern is the dose-related seizure risk.
+Its main safety concern is the dose-related seizure risk, which is why doses are spaced out and capped.

-Escitalopram is more likely to cause nausea and other stomach effects early on, increased sweating, sexual side effects, and changes in sleep.
-It is generally well tolerated.
-With both medications, if a side effect is severe, or it is not improving after a few weeks, that is a conversation to have with a prescriber rather than a reason to stop on your own.
+Escitalopram is more likely to cause nausea and other stomach effects early on, headache, increased sweating, sexual side effects, and changes in sleep.
+It is generally well tolerated and often regarded as one of the better-tolerated SSRIs.
+With both medications, the early effects often ease within a couple of weeks.
+If a side effect is severe, or it is not improving after a few weeks, that is a conversation to have with a prescriber rather than a reason to stop on your own.

 Sleep, weight, and sexual effects